Is your business carrying out research and development (R&D) or protecting intellectual property via patents?

 Who do we help?

-We help companies from SMEs to large corporations take full advantage of the relevant tax incentives.
+We help companies from SMEs to large corporations take full advantage of the relevant R&D tax relief.
 We have advised businesses operating in sectors ranging from construction, engineering, IT, food and drink, health and life sciences, and even traditional manufacturers, on the opportunities available.

 How much does this cost?

 We usually work on a contingent fee basis.
 This means there is a direct link with the result, no downside in involving us, and you have peace of mind that our goals are fully aligned with yours.
 However, we’re always willing to discuss alternative fee structures.
 Whatever the fee structure, you will always keep the lion’s share of the benefit.

 In the unlikely event that HMRC queries our claims, we don’t charge any additional fees.